piebotai/bot/README.md

 You will need to define both the token you want to trade, and the whole coin pair, just like above.

+---

 #### buy_frequency

 Set after how many hours the **Buy** task should repeat.

 **Default value** - `6`

+---

 #### rebalance_frequency

 Set after how many hours the **Rebalance** task should repeat.

+You can stop the Rebalance task from running by setting the value as `0`.
+In this situation, PieBot would just run the Buy task, and nothing else.

 **Default value** - `1`

+---

 #### buy_order_value